You can purchase from this page directly by clicking the 'Purchase' link below.

 Please contact us using the sales link found to the right on this page for additional information on this option, or if you would prefer not to purchase online.

-China is the dominant player in the calcium carbide market, representing nearly 90–95% of total supply and consumption.
-Because of its large reserves and recent capacity rationalizations, China is also the world's largest exporter of calcium carbide.
-Primary importers include countries in Other Asia, the Middle East and Oceania.
+China is the dominant player in the calcium carbide market, representing about 96% of total supply and consumption.
+Because of its large reserves and recent capacity rationalizations, China is also the world’s largest exporter of calcium carbide.
+China imports only negligible amounts.
+Primary importers include countries in Southeast Asia and the Middle East.
+In the United States, a supply disruption resulted in increased imports in 2012, after which the quantity declined.
+However, with the closure of Central Carbide in March 2014, imports are expected to increase.

-The following pie chart shows consumption of calcium carbide by major region:
+The following pie chart shows world consumption of calcium carbide: